bitwuzla/bitwuzla/docs/building_on_windows.rst

 it to*\ !
 You will need it later to the set the variable ``CMAKE_DIR``.
 The rest of this guide assumes you have extracted CMake to the root of your ``C:`` drive.

+*Note*: these instructions rely on the CMake environment variable `CMAKE_GENERATOR` -- this places a minimum CMake version of 3.15 to build Bitwuzla on Windows.

 Building Bitwuzla
 -----------------